JSKongress/JS-Kongress-Munich-Deep-Track/README.md

 ## Session format

 We strive for interactive sessions.
 Contributions where you want to discuss, where you want to work with others together, where you want feedback for are gladly seen.
 The final format is depending on the contributors wish and the number of participants to the individual proposals.
-This could be an unconference with a lot of participants or round tables and office hours with less participants. **The topics from 2017 can be used for orientation:**
+This could be an unconference with a lot of participants or round tables and office hours with less participants. **The [topics from 2017 and 2019](https://github.com/JSKongress/JS-Kongress-Munich-Deep-Track/issues?q=is%3Aissue+is%3Aclosed) can be used for orientation:**

 *   [What's coming in TC39?
 We want your help!](https://github.com/JSKongress/JS-Kongress-Munich-In-Deep-Track/issues/8)
 *   [Lifetime of a JavaScript language feature](https://github.com/JSKongress/JS-Kongress-Munich-In-Deep-Track/issues/3)